qbates18/senior-design-nautilus-rov-main/README.md

 Once Nautilus is on and all conections are in place, the main GUI can be opened.
 With the working directory as /GUI, run "python3 main.py".
 The camera can be opened by clicking the button labeled "Windows" in the menu bar and choosing the "add camera" option from the drop down menu.
 NOTE: CURRENTLY THE CAMERA FUNCTIONALITY WITHIN THE GUI IS NOT WORKING!
 TO RUN THE CAMERA, OPEN A SEPERATE TERMINAL, RUN "cd /GUI/packages/camera/" THEN "python3 camtest.py".
 A NEW WINDOW SHOULD POP UP WITH THE CAMERA FEED AFTER ABOUT 30 SECONDS.

 To close the GUI, there is a "x" in the top right corner of the window which should prompt the user to quit.
 Alternitavely, the terminal which ran "python3 main.py" can be used to close the program.
 CTRL + C should force laptop to quit the GUI, though is most often necessary to spam CTRL + C several times until everything stops entirely.
 On VSCode, the keyboard shortcut "CTRL + SHIFT + ~" will bring up a fresh terminal if reopening the GUI is desired.

+COMMON ISSUES

+- If after you run main.py it throws a ModuleNotFound error, make sure that module is installed under the current version of python.
+For example, when this happened, the packages wer all downloaded under the folder usr/.local/lib/python3.8, but the laptop was running python3.10.
+So, I was forced to redownload the packages individually using "pip3.10 install _____".
+Make sure you replace 3.10 with the current version if this is happening to you.
+You can check the current version using "python3 -V".